Abram Kean: Marine career post-sealing disaster

 Nearly three thousand people demanded that Kean should be arrested and serve jail time because of the fatal error he made during the sealing disaster.
 Kean was not necessarily punished for his doings, although, he did suffer from unprecedented criticism for his decision made on the ice.
 Shortly after the sealing disaster, a relief fund was put in place to aid the families and survivors involved in the incident.
 The impact of this disaster was severe on both the people who participated in the seal fishery and those who did not.
 Additionally, many sealers chose not to return to the ice on Kean's vessel.
 Contrary to the wishes of many crew members, Kean returned to the ice and captained the SS Prospero during the following season, which he continually captained until 1920.

 Kean remained involved in the seal fishery and captained several ships.
 During the 1934 season, he captained the SS Beothic.
 His crew captured over 48,000 pelts, therefore making Kean's career seal quota exceed 1 million pelts.
 In the weeks upon returning to port, he received the Order of the British Empire and a medal from the Bowring Brothers.
 During the summer of 1934, he was appointed as a fisheries officer on the Labrador Coast.
 In subsequent years, Kean participated in only two additional sealing seasons, the final at the age of 80.
 Kean participated in 48 sealing seasons, with 36 years as a captain.
 His crews captured a combined total of 1,052,737 seals.

 On February 23, 1918, Kean lost his eldest son, Joseph, while at sea.
 He mentions in his autobiography, Old and Young Ahead, written in 1935, that his son's death filled him with grief:

-Kean ran in the 1923 Newfoundland general election for the district of St. Barbe and was defeated.
-This was his first electoral loss.
+Kean ran in the 1919 Newfoundland general election for the district of St. Barbe and was defeated by J. H. Scammell in his first electoral loss.
 It is said that Kean's role in the sealing disaster of 1914 caused difficulty among voters.
 In 1927, he was appointed to the Legislative Council of Newfoundland, and subsequently to the upper house until its abolition in 1934.
 During this time, Kean served as acting minister of the marine and fisheries, playing a significant role in Newfoundland legislation.

 In 1937, Maclean's magazine wrote an article on Kean, praising him for his accomplishments while participating in the seal fishery.
 Between 1936 and his death in 1945, Kean wrote letters to political figures of both Newfoundland and Canada, in which he showed a favorable viewpoint on Newfoundland with respect to the Canadian Confederation.

 To date, Newfoundlanders are very aware of the horrific sealing disaster of 1914.
 The present-day population of Newfoundland has a wide range of both positive and negative opinions concerning Kean.
 There are plans to place a memorial in Elliston to commemorate the men and families involved in the disaster of 1914.